john-cd/rust_howto/bk/src/code_organization/visibility.md

 {{#include ../../crates/code_organization/examples/visibility/private_access.rs:example}}
 ```

-- If an item is _public_, then it can be accessed externally from some module `m`, if you can access all the item's ancestor modules from `m`.
+- If an item is _public_, then it can be accessed externally from some module `m`, if all the item's ancestor modules from `m`.

 In other words,